UrukuTelal/Self_Sovereignty/README.md

 Fork it.
 Remix it.
 Grow it where you are.

 > This is not just a school.
-It’s a world design.
+It’s a world re-design.